Last Updated on August 17, 2021

 Here’s a simple 4-step plan for writing your eulogy.

-- Next, write any positive memories you have of your loved one that you would like to share.
+- Stories and memories.
+Next, write any positive memories you have of your loved one that you would like to share.
 Let your audience know who your loved one was (what made them them).
 What was their life story?
 How were they around their best friend or significant other?
 What were their accomplishments, what were they most proud of in life?
 How did he or she help others?

-- Finally, it’s time to say good-bye.
+- Closing.
+Finally, it’s time to say good-bye.
 This part of your eulogy will not be easy to write, nor will it be easy to speak.
 But it’s necessary for not only you, but for your audience to know that your speech is just about over.

 Most completed eulogies consist of around 1,000 words, but this is not a rule by any means.
 With this word count, you can expect for it to take you approximately eight minutes to read.

-4. Get feedback on your writing
+4. Get feedback on your speech

 Once you’ve finished writing your eulogy’s rough draft, ask a trusted friend or family member to look over it.
 A pair of fresh eyes can locate any grammatical errors or irregularities that you may have overlooked.